(Part 1: How people and machines came to be in relationship together and the Gig economy)

 You don’t need to be a computer programmer to take advantage of the gig economy.
 A great example of someone who pinpointed his marketable skills and grew his gig into a business, is the “Men in Kilts” story.
 Nicholas Brand started a national window washing business using his knowledge of cleaning windows to create the most successful window washing franchise in Canada.
 He leveraged his people skill, tools, willingness to learn from others, and his ability to grow an idea, to rise from a one-man window washer to a branded multi-million dollar business with hundreds of franchise owners running out of a central but individualized internet hub.
 Everything is managed virtually and seamlessly through a finely tuned relationship between technology, machines and people to create a customer experience second to none.

-The message is clear: if you want to have some job security, there is one important path forward in the current and future economy that you need to think about.
 Get going on freelancing.
 Have a source of income that is not dependent upon any employer but you.
 And for that you need to start thinking about how you and your skill set can build a relationship with technology, virtual tools and the power of your imagination.
-Don’t go it alone.
+Don’t do it alone.
 There are lots of opportunities to connect with other virtual workers most of whom are happy to connect, collaborate and mentor.
 But do get started.
 The time to get into the gig economy is now.

 The PubLoft Blog: The State of the Future of Work 2019

 Freelancing in America 2018 infographic